aBlender/racket/web-examples/README.md

 For **website** and **website-js** examples:
 * Run the .rkt file
  * An `out` folder in the same location will be generated
-* From a terminal, navigate to the location of the out folder and run `raco webs`
+* From a terminal, navigate to the location of the out folder and run: `raco webs`
- * webs is short for website-preview but the typing the full command is optional
+ * webs is short for website-preview but typing the full command isn't necessary
  * This will start a web server from the current directory

  [ta link]: text-adventure.rkt